 In January, Kim Jong Un declared he is pursuing tactical nuclear weapons, and the latest short-range ballistic missile tests in March are putting those plans into action.
 Inter-continental ballistic missiles are certainly of grave concern as they can hit the American homeland.
 But the shorter-range missiles are also dangerous because they target U.S. forces and allies in the region and are designed to evade missile defenses and challenge U.S. ability to preemptively strike them down.
 During Kim Jong Un’s reign, Pyongyang also made statements signaling a desire for Cold War-style arms control talks in which both sides work toward mutual nuclear weapons reductions and disarmament.
 Such posturing is certainly quizzical for a country that is not remotely on par with America’s nuclear arsenal.
 Nevertheless, Pyongyang appears to be seeking to move beyond the age-old barters of denuclearization-for-economic aid to define the boundaries of future bargains.

 The core principles used to deal with Pyongyang in the past should be adapted to a new leadership style and circumstances.
 North Korea today is not entirely the same North Korea of the past.
 Kim Jong Un will continue to retain the national objectives enshrined by his grandfather and father, but he has already put his own tactical flair on them.
 For example, his negotiating style exhibits some noticeable differences from his predecessors.
 In the past, under his father, it was a guessing game for American and South Korean negotiators to decipher what North Korea truly wanted from a growing wish list, until the eleventh hour of negotiations, before striking an agreement.
-Back then, Pyongyang also pocketed many concessions that were offered.
+Back then, Pyongyang also pocketed many concessions that were offered along the way.

 Under Kim Jong Un, however, the regime is noticeably more transparent about its demands from the onset, as it has sometimes even revealed clearly in public statements.
 In both inter-Korean and U.S.-North Korea negotiations over the past three years, Pyongyang has demanded bargains in a very tight box.
 If the regime does not receive its demands in whichever round of negotiations are ongoing, then its negotiators have walked away from the table, and Pyongyang has maintained its maximalist position as preconditions for the resumption of dialogue.